 There is a wide range of support and services which can be explored with you, examples include:

 - Equipment and Technology in your home e.g. grab rails

 - A Community link worker who can connect you with groups and activities in your local area

 - Temporary care packages based on your needs and eligibility

 The Care Quality Commission are an independent regulator of health and social care in England and they make sure health and social care services provide people with safe, effective, compassionate, high quality care.

 Wigan’s Reablement Service has been rated 'Outstanding' by the Care Quality Commission (CQC) since 27th March 2019.

 I'm unable to return home

-It is very helpful if we can work with you as early as possible to allow time for assessments to be made and accommodation found.
+Giving us as much notice as possible will allow the time for assessments to be made and accommodation to be found.